ukparliament/ontologies/procedure/meta/queries/procedural-steps/work-packaged-things/index.md

 ## Committee consideration

 All workpackaged things will be considered by a committee(s) once they are laid before Parliament.
-Committees, dependent on their terms of reference, can then make a decision on them whether it be to not report or to draw special attention to the House.
+Committees, dependent on their terms of reference, can then make a decision on whether to not report or to draw special attention to the House.
 The following queries will show all workpackaged things considered by committee.
 Note in the results that some workpackaged things may appear twice, this is because some get considered by multiple committees such as all SIs laid before both Houses will be considered by the Secondary Legislation Scrutiny Committee (SLSC) and the Joint Committee on Statutory Instruments (JCSI).
 There is also a specific query for the SLSC as they are the only committee to consider all types of papers.

-* <a href="https://api.parliament.uk/s/8c4d67fb">All workpackaged things considered by a committee(s)</a>
+* <a href="https://api.parliament.uk/s/bab0702a">All workpackaged things considered by a committee(s)</a>

-* <a href="https://api.parliament.uk/s/d5095d04">All workpackaged things raised for concern (including PNSIs upgraded to the affirmative procedure)</a>
+* <a href="https://api.parliament.uk/s/6b5a28ff">All workpackaged things raised for concern (including PNSIs upgraded to the affirmative procedure)</a>

-* <a href="https://api.parliament.uk/s/f488a6b4">All workpackaged things considered by the Secondary Legislation Scrutiny Committee (SLSC)</a>
+* <a href="https://api.parliament.uk/s/5af153b8">All workpackaged things considered by the Secondary Legislation Scrutiny Committee (SLSC)</a>

 ## Prayers

 Members in both Houses can table prayer motions in order to object or raise an issue with a workpackaged thing.
 This applies to all statutory instruments and treaties, but not proposed negative statutory instruments.
 Prayers can be fatal or non-fatal.

-* <a href="hhttps://api.parliament.uk/s/a740607f">All prayers tabled against a workpackaged thing</a>
+* <a href="https://api.parliament.uk/s/06f2f2b9">All prayers tabled against a workpackaged thing</a>

-* <a href="https://api.parliament.uk/s/ab61f0a1">All prayers tabled in the House of Commons against a workpackaged thing</a>
+* <a href="https://api.parliament.uk/s/45855274">All prayers tabled in the House of Commons against a workpackaged thing</a>

-* <a href="https://api.parliament.uk/s/79baffb5">All prayers tabled in the House of Lords against a workpackaged thing</a>
+* <a href="https://api.parliament.uk/s/c7c9a430">All prayers tabled in the House of Lords against a workpackaged thing</a>

 ## Debates

 Treaties and statutory instruments can both be debated in either House.
 Treaties and statutory instruments under the negative procedures can only be debated if a motion has been tabled against them and the Government gives time for such a debate.
 Statutory instruments under the affirmative procedures will be debated in both Houses, or just the House of Commons if it's a Commons only instrument.
 Proposed negative statutory instruments cannot be debated.

-* <a href="https://api.parliament.uk/s/1d9eb003">All debates"</a>
+* <a href="https://api.parliament.uk/s/1e0e1c8e">All debates"</a>

-* <a href="https://api.parliament.uk/s/f747dc4c">House of Commons debates</a>
+* <a href="https://api.parliament.uk/s/18872032">House of Commons debates</a>

-* <a href="https://api.parliament.uk/s/d9f8981c">House of Lords debates</a>
+* <a href="hhttps://api.parliament.uk/s/315cb74f">House of Lords debates</a>

 ## Withdrawn

 The following query looks for all workpackaged things withdrawn from the House of Commons and House of Lords:

-* <a href="https://api.parliament.uk/s/f2cbf563">Withdrawn workpackaged things</a>
+* <a href="https://api.parliament.uk/s/cca03850">Withdrawn workpackaged things</a>